ansemjo-bot/addmirror/README.md

 # The script

-The script automates the last two steps and verifys that you have proper write permissions with a push dry-run.
+The script automates the last two steps and verifies that you have proper write permissions with a push dry-run.

 Execute it as your GitLab user with: